Michael Steffen Kobor, PhD

 I manage the administration of the various research activities taking place in the lab.
 I particularly enjoy supporting the many exciting, multidisciplinary collaborations we have with partners from all over the world.
 In my spare time, I like spending time with family and friends over a good meal and a new board game, hitting the gym together in the wee hours of the morning, and taking in our beautiful city while cruising the seawall.

-Outside of the lab, I enjoy baking, board games, and softball.
+Beyond research, I enjoy board games, snowboarding, and traveling.

 Awards: